EniV90/EniEstate/client/README.md

 // like this "  const { password: pass, ...rest } = validUser._doc"

 12. added redux and redux persist, fixed rerender issues
+13. added oauth google signin and signup
+14. update the header and make the profile page private